olibooty/mongo-connector/README.md

 ## What it is
 A simple wrapper for instantiating an async connection to Mongo in your express app.

+### Motivation
+Looking through the [MongoDB documentation](https://mongodb.github.io/node-mongodb-native/3.3/quick-start/quick-start/) I felt at odds following the callback style when implementing it in an already async-style app.
+So here is a way to serve a mongo connection in a small class that reduces reduce boilerplate.
+It operates in the same way, exposing the db methods - but is now injectable into your killer app :fire:

 ### Installation
 Ensure your `.npmrc` has `@seedboot` included as a scoped registry and then...